aliterc/aliterc.github.io/index.md

 I have taught Photoshop in school once.
 Our school was opposite China Petrol University.
 My dad had his own invention of a big machine.
 I could lead teams to sell things, organise team to shot videos.
 My Phsycology, Crisis management were good.

+- 1009

+Dental care - adult

+Tooth decay and gum disease are caused by plaque, a sticky combination of bacteria and food.
+Plaque begins to build up on teeth within a few minutes after eating.
+If teeth are not cleaned well each day, plaque will lead to tooth decay or gum disease.
+If you do not remove plaque, it turns into a hard deposit called tartar that becomes trapped at the base of the tooth.
+Plaque and tartar irritate and inflame the gums.
+Bacteria and the toxins they produce cause the gums to become:

+Infected

+Swollen

+Tender

+By taking good care of your teeth and gums, you can help prevent problems such as tooth decay and gum disease (gingivitis or periodontitis).
+You should also teach your children how to brush and floss from an early age to help them protect their teeth.

+Plaque and tartar lead to a number of problems:

+Cavities are holes that damage the structure of teeth.

+Gingivitis is swollen, inflamed, and bleeding gums,

+Periodontitis is the destruction of the ligaments and bone that support the teeth, often leading to tooth loss.

+Bad breath (halitosis).

+Abscesses, pain, inability to use your teeth.

+Other health problems outside the mouth, ranging from preterm labor to heart disease.

+Information

+HOW TO TAKE CARE OF YOUR TEETH

+Healthy teeth are clean and have no cavities.
+Healthy gums are pink and firm.
+To maintain healthy teeth and gums, follow these steps:

+Floss at least once per day.
+It is best to floss before brushing.
+Flossing removes plaque from between the teeth and on the gums.

+Brush your teeth twice a day with a soft-bristled toothbrush.
+Brush 2 minutes each time.

+Use fluoride toothpaste.
+The fluoride helps strengthen tooth enamel and helps prevent tooth decay.

+Replace your toothbrush every 3 to 4 months or sooner if needed.
+A worn-out toothbrush will not clean your teeth as well.

+Eat a healthy diet.
+You are less likely to get gum disease if you eat healthy foods.

+Avoid sweets and sweetened drinks.
+Eating and drinking a lot of sweets increases your risk of cavities.
+If you do eat or drink sweets, brush your teeth soon after.

+DO NOT smoke.
+Smokers have more teeth and gum problems than non-smokers.

+Keep dentures, retainers, and other appliances clean.
+This includes brushing them regularly.
+You may also need to soak them in a cleansing solution.

+Schedule regular checkups with your dentist.
+Many dentists recommend having the teeth professionally cleaned every 6 months.

+Regular teeth cleaning by a dentist removes plaque that may develop, even with careful brushing and flossing.
+This is very important for getting at areas that are hard to reach on your own.
+Professional cleaning includes scaling and polishing.
+This procedure uses instruments to loosen and remove deposits from the teeth.
+Routine exams may include dental x-rays.
+Your dentist can catch problems early, so they do not become more serious and expensive to fix.

+Ask your dentist:

+What kind of toothbrush you should use, and how to brush your teeth well.
+Ask if an electric tooth brush is right for you.
+Electric tooth brushes have been shown to clean teeth better than manual toothbrushes.
+They often also have a timer to let you know when you have reached the 2 minute mark.

+How to properly floss your teeth.
+Overly vigorous or improper flossing may injure the gums.

+Whether you should use any special appliances or tools, such as water irrigation.
+This may sometimes help supplement (but not replace) brushing and flossing.

+Whether you could benefit from particular toothpastes or mouth rinses.
+In some cases, over-the-counter pastes and rinses may be doing you more harm than good, depending on your condition.

+WHEN TO CALL THE DENTIST

+Call your dentist if you have symptoms of a cavity that include:

+Pain in the tooth that occurs for no reason or is caused by food, beverages, brushing or flossing

+Sensitivity to hot or cold foods or drinks

+Get early treatment for gum disease.
+Call your dentist if you have symptoms of gum disease that include:

+Red or swollen gums

+Bleeding in the gums when you brush your teeth

+Bad breath

+Loose teeth

+Drifting teeth

 - 1008 https://sites.google.com/view/portfolio--when-they-click-in/home

 South Cameroon /kæməˈruːn/  a ‘big ghost town’